minhhieu76qng/dsv-docs/docs/github.md

 ## Testing
 ### Github plugin testing
-1. Navigate to project page and select **Settings > Webhooks** then select your Mattermost webhook.
+1. Navigate to the project page and select **Settings > Webhooks** then select your Mattermost webhook.
 2. In *Recent Deliveries* section, you can redeliver actions which you have sent.

 ### Supported events